 Sage Green + Bark Brown + Swan White

 Colors and motifs from nature introduce charm to this quaint bedroom.
 The flowering branch fabric used on the window shade and bed skirt inspire the room's palette.
 A coordinating stripe fabric on the shams continues the green and brown color play and an ikat pillow offers an unexpected twist in motif.
 The pure white duvet, trim, and lampshade offer a clean counterpoint to the bedroom's muted colors.
 To avoid color overload, match paint swatches to a pattern, but then use the color at the top of the swatch for your walls.
 Here, the wall color has similar undertones to the browns in the room's fabrics, but is several shades lighter.

 Country French Blue + Antique Whites

 Capture the charm and grace of a bygone era with a palette of blue and tan in shades that appear antiqued.
 Keep the blues reigned in and employ a limited range of shades to maintain a sense of elegance.
-Here, the wall color matches the blue in the bedding and table skirt perfectly.
+Here, the paint colors for bedroom walls match the blue in the bedding and table skirt perfectly.
 Take a little more liberty with the whites.
 Using pure shades alongside shades in varying degrees of antiquing gives the room a collected old-time look.
 Bright white linens and freshly painted white trim indicate that the room has been maintained and freshened, while the patina on the chair and aged white plates nod to the past.

 Granite Gray + Down White + Grass Green

-Envelop an expansive room in a blanket of coziness with a rich, yet warm wall color.
+Envelop an expansive room in a blanket of coziness with rich, yet warm master bedroom paint colors.
 Here, a saturated gray with warm yellow undertones is the color of choice.
 An abundance of white contributes a modern vibe, while hints of zingy green on the headboard and chevron throw pillow inject life into the demure color scheme.